jasnell/http2/README.md

 size, the least recently written items are dropped and those indices are reused.

-Indices from the dynamic cache are assigned in order, beginning from 0x00.
+Indices from the dynamic cache are assigned in "encounter order", beginning from 0x00.
+That is to say, the indices are assigned in precisely the same order they are serialized, and thereby encountered by the decompressor upon reading and processing the block.

 Each item in the store consists of a Header Name and a Value.
 The Name is a lower-case ISO-8859-1 character sequence.
 The Value is either a UTF-8 string,